Skip to Content

 To enter the Master of Science (Psychology with endorsement in Health Psychology) you need an undergraduate degree with a major in psychology.

 Applications to the School of Psychology for entry into the health psychology endorsement programme are due in December.
-You need to complete the application form below as well as enrolling online through the University enrolment system.

 See Application process for more information on how to apply for postgraduate psychology programmes at Massey, including information for international students.